Fluid-Dynamics-Group/hit3d/README.md

+# HIT3D Conservative Dissipation Control

+Control of 3D homogeneous isotropic turbulence with conservative dissipation.

+Author: Muralikrishnan Gopalakrishnan Meena, Oak Ridge National Laboratory

+The HIT3D code is a modified version of the original code forked from Sergei Chumakov's repository (http://schumakov.info/codes-hit3d.php).

 # Hit3DP
 HIT3DP is a pseudospectral DNS code, that is, it performs direct numerical simulation of incompressible isotripic homogeneous turbulence with or without forcing.
 The code has capability of carrying passive scalars, Lagrangian particles and Large Eddy Simulation